tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/Activities/11-Stu_Mine_the_Subquery/README.md

 ### Instructions

-* Using subqueries, identify all actors who appear in the film *Alter Victory* in the `pagila` database.
+* Using subqueries, display the titles of films that the employee `Jon Stephens` rented to customers.

 * Using subqueries, display the titles of films that the employee Jon Stephens rented to customers.